Custom Detections

 - Environment-aware: built with knowledge of your infrastructure, naming conventions, and expected behavior

-- Business-logic driven: encode your organization's policies, not generic best practices
+- Business-logic driven: they encode your organization's policies, not generic best practices

-- Continuously updated: your FDSE ships new and improved detections weekly
+- Continuously updated: Ember ships new and improved detections as threats and your environment change

 - Fully documented: every detection has a runbook explaining what fired, why it matters, and what to do